mizosoft/methanol/docs/caching.md

 !!! hint
     You can pass the builder a custom `Executor` for launching asynchronous tasks needed by the cache.
-By default, an unbounded thread pool of non-daemon threads is used.
+By default, an unbounded thread pool of daemon threads is used.

 !!! caution
     To avoid surprises, make sure the disk directory is exclusively owned by a single cache instance